 Some have said they feel like Teaching Textbooks math is too easy and not rigorous enough.
 That is really a matter of opinion if you are trying to compare different curriculum that teaches math concepts in differing ways.
 It is not a textbook and is taught in a fun and entertaining way and is great for kids who love games and technology.

-One thing that makes it a favorite among homeschool parents is that is tailored to help your child get excited about math.
-Many reluctant learners will finally start learning and understanding math when they are enjoying it.
+One thing that makes Teaching Textbooks a favorite among homeschool parents is that is tailored to help your child get excited about math, and will help create independent learners.
+Many reluctant students will finally start learning and understanding math when they are enjoying it.
 It gives them a sense of math confidence they may not have had before.

 How long do Teaching Textbooks lessons take?